 - A police radar gun will reflect off the largest target in a pack of vehicles.

 - Instant-On Radar is when an officer hides on the other side of a hill or curve and turns his gun on as a vehicle crests the hill or comes into view around the bend.
-The only advance warning a driver might receive is if the officer targets a vehicle in front of their vehicle.
+The only advance warning a driver might receive is if the officer targets a vehicle in front of them.

 Do You Make A Radar And Laser Jammer?

 K40 manufactures radar DETECTOR(s) and a laser JAMMER.
 The Federal Communications Commission has made radar jamming a federal offense with severe penalties and fines, so radar jamming is against federal law.
 The Food and Drug Administration has jurisdiction over laser use in the U.S. There is NO federal law against jamming lasers; however, some states have made laser jamming illegal.
-Call us at 800-323-5608 to find out if laser jammers are legal in your state.
+Call us at 800-323-5608 to determine if laser jammers are legal in your state.

 I passed a police officer, and my radar detector didn’t go off.
 Why?

 A radar detector is a passive device that constantly scans the airwaves for specific radio frequencies used by police radar guns.
-The officer must have a radar gun on and transmitting for a radar detector to pick it up.
+The officer must have a radar gun on and be transmitting for a radar detector to pick it up.
 Not all police officers are on traffic duty or are driving a police vehicle equipped with radar.

-I saw an officer holding a gun outside his car and my radar detector didn’t go off?
+I saw an officer holding a gun outside his car, and my radar detector didn’t go off.

 In this instance, the police officer was probably shooting a laser gun.
 An officer must be standing still and shooting outside his vehicle/window to target vehicles.
-When an officer is shooting a laser, it is pinpoint accurate and one car at a time.
-If the officer targets the vehicle next to you, your system will not alert.
+When an officer shoots a laser gun, it is pinpoint accurate and one car at a time.
+If the officer targets the vehicle next to you, your system will not alert you.
 Only if the officer puts the cross-hairs of the laser gun on your vehicle will you be alerted.
 This is true ONLY if you have laser jammers.
 If you are using a portable radar/laser detector, the officer would have to shoot at the unit itself on your windshield or dash for the unit to alert you.
 This rarely happens.
 Even if your portable radar/laser detector alerts you to being a target of a police laser if you are speeding at the time, he has acquired your speed, and you will receive a speeding ticket.
 Only having installed laser jammers can prevent the officer from obtaining your speed.

 Can I buy directly from you?